Why I'm trying to max out AI token usage in software delivery

 It produced more finished loops.

-Since March 19, apps/lmachine has shipped 47 commits, added 53,093 lines, removed 1,228, and moved without pull-request theater.
-The repo now contains 26 tracked posts, including 17 build logs and 9 blog posts.
+Since March 19, apps/lmachine has shipped 67 commits, added 56,904 lines, removed 4,555, and moved without pull-request theater.
+The repo now contains 32 tracked posts.
 The work did not stay trapped in git history either.
-It was converted into public narrative, build logs, tests, and operator rules.
+It was converted into public narrative, tests, and operator rules.

 That is the part most people still miss.